-Welcome to the 2023 State of Marketing to Engineers Report.
-This marks the sixth consecutive year GlobalSpec and TREW Marketing have partnered to better understand how engineers and technical buyers find the information they need to make purchasing decisions.
+Welcome to the 2024 State of Marketing to Engineers Report.
+This marks the seventh consecutive year GlobalSpec and TREW Marketing have partnered to better understand the buying behaviors and communication preferences of engineers and technical buyers.

 Our survey contains a mix of popular topics we’ve asked about consistently to monitor trends, along with fresh questions that take a deeper dive into buying behaviors.
-This year’s research touches on search, finding industry experts, podcasts, and in-person events.
+This year’s research touches on attitudes toward artificial intelligence (AI), content preferences (and how they vary) between hardware and software purchases, and popular social media channels for work needs versus personal use.

 The State of Marketing to Engineers Report is designed to: